davidben/tls-trust-expressions/explainer.md

 ## Introduction

-While they differ in approach, both drafts aim to solve the same problem: **enable [TLS](https://www.rfc-editor.org/rfc/rfc8446) implementations to efficiently authenticate to peers with diverse [certificate](https://www.rfc-editor.org/rfc/rfc5280) policies.** This avoids a conflict between service availability and user security.
+The two drafts are different approaches to solving the same problem: **enable TLS endpoints to reliably and efficiently present certificates to peers that vary in supported trust anchors, particularly in larger PKIs like the Web PKI**.

-We refer to the authenticating party as the *subscriber* and the peer as the *relying party*.
-The common case in TLS is server certificate authentication, where the subscriber is the server, and the relying party is the client.
-The roles are reversed with client certificates.
-For clarity, this document will primarily discuss the server certificate case, but most of the motivations and solutions apply analogously to client certificates.
+This avoids a conflict between service availability and user security.
+As authentication requirements evolve to meet user security, the result is increased variance in the ecosystem.
+If TLS endpoints cannot reliably meet each supported peer's requirements, connections will fail.
+Often, the result is user security is deprioritized in favor of avoiding any kind of breakage.

-To solve this problem, the two drafts extend the existing TLS 1.3 [`certificate_authorities` extension](https://www.rfc-editor.org/rfc/rfc8446#section-4.2.4) to reduce the size cost, making it usable for more applications.
-They also define a supporting ACME extension to help servers provision multiple certificates.
+We approach this by following the standard TLS negotiation pattern.
+The existing TLS 1.3 [`certificate_authorities`](https://www.rfc-editor.org/rfc/rfc8446#section-4.2.4) extension allows endpoints to provision multiple certificates and select the appropriate one per connection.
+The two drafts extend this mechanism to reduce the size cost, making it usable for applications with larger PKIs.
+They also define a supporting ACME extension to help implementations provision multiple certificates.
 As with other internet drafts at this stage of the process, they are not final mechanisms.
 Rather, they are starting points, intended to demonstrate feasibility and some approaches, for the working group to build on for a complete solution.

-The remainder of this section discusses what the problem statement means, and why it is important to solve.
-Subsequent sections provide an overview of the two solutions, discussion on design goals and key cases, and finally some alternatives we considered.
+The remainder of this section discusses what this problem statement means, and why it is important to solve.
+Subsequent sections provide an overview of the two solutions, discussion on design goals and key cases, and finally some alternatives we considered, including various existing solutions (e.g. fingerprinting and cross-signing), which do not meet the requirements.

 ### Background

-TLS uses X.509 certificates to associate DNS names, or other application identifiers, with the authoritative server's TLS keys.
-These associations are signed by certificate authorities (CAs) and are presented by servers to clients.
-Each client curates a set of CAs, called *trust anchors*, whose associations the client accepts.
-If the client's trust anchors can be trusted to only issue correct associations, the client can rely on TLS to securely connect to servers.
+[TLS](https://www.rfc-editor.org/rfc/rfc8446) uses [X.509 certificates]((https://www.rfc-editor.org/rfc/rfc5280) to associate a TLS endpoint's DNS names, or other application identifiers, with its TLS key.
+These associations are signed by certificate authorities (CAs) and are presented to the peer, known as the *relying party*.
+Each relying party curates a set of CAs, called *trust anchors*, whose associations the relying party accepts.
+If the relying party's trust anchors can be trusted to only issue correct associations, the relying party can use TLS to securely connect to the authenticating party, known as the *subscriber*.
+The common case in TLS is server certificate authentication, where the subscriber is the server, and the relying party is the client.
+The roles are reversed with client certificates.
+For clarity, this document will primarily discuss the server certificate case, but most of the motivations and solutions apply analogously to client certificates.

 In this system, the client's trust anchors directly impact service availability and user security: